FlorianPix/Collaboration_Network/README.md

 ## Questions

+* How should we use log odds ratios?
+What is meant by "relative optionally"?
+* Concerning "interesting relationships" in the assignment: One idea we had was finding out which countries have a particularly well research in a specific topic.
+Are we on the right track?
+Probably that would be a use case for log odds ratios?
-* Is it crucial to have great performance?
+* Is it crucial to have great performance when analyzing the data?
 How big should the dataset be?
-* How should be use log odds ratios?
-What is meant by "relative optionally"?
 * How much accuracy is expected when extracting city names?
-(Affiliations don't have uniform format.)
+Probably there will always be affiliations where we won't be able to extract a city and country.
+(Affiliations don't have a uniform format.)
 * (How to fetch **all** papers from PubMed at once?)

 # TODO
-* [ ] visualization on map
+* [ ] improve city visualization
-* [ ] visualization on globe
+* [ ] visualize relationships between countries
 * [ ] improve location extraction
 * [ ] make coords fetching faster (maybe google maps API?)
-* [ ] try to find interesting relationships (e. g. per field)
+* [ ] try to find interesting relationships (e. g. per research field)